 As Victoria Defrancesco Soto, a political scientist at the University of Texas points out in the documentary, “When LBJ signed the Voter Registration Act into law in 1965, Latinos were not explicitly included until 1975.”
 Velasquez helped change that.

 Velasquez, who passed away at age 44 in 1988 of kidney cancer, spearheaded hundreds of voter suppression lawsuits to see that the new law was enforced.

-7 Worthy Fictional Films About Voting Rights
+7 Worthy Narrative Films About Voting Rights

 1. Selma (2014): David Oyelewo stars as Martin Luther King.
-Jr. and Stephan James as John Lewis in Ava DuVernay’s searing drama about the pivotal voting rights protests in Selma, Alabama.
+Jr. and Stephan James as John Lewis in Ava DuVernay’s searing historical drama about the pivotal voting rights protests in Selma, Alabama.

 2. Suffragette (2015): Meryl Streep stars as British suffragette Emmeline Pankhurst, who adopted drastic methods of civil disobedience to draw attention to the cause.

 3. Iron Jawed Angels (2004): This TV movie stars Hilary Swank as Alice Paul and Anjelica Huston as Carrie Chapman Catt, who clashed over how best to secure the vote.